Porter in Porter County, Indiana — The American Midwest (Great Lakes)

 This is what we know for sure: On the night of June 10, 1911, the J.D.
 Marshall was anchored near where the Beach Pavilion now stands.
 The hull began to leak.
 The crew patched the leak, and remained anchored for the night.
 During the early morning of June 11, a strong storm blew in.
 The parched area began to leak, and the crewmen went below to fix it.
 As storm waves continued to pound the J.D.
 Marshall, it ultimately capsized.

 Thousands of people visit the beach at Indiana Dunes State Park each summer. most of them are unaware of this tragic story and the remains of the J.D.
 Marshall, which now rest just north of the swimming beach, in about 30 feet of water.

 Location.
 41° 39.571′ N, 87° 3.005′ W. Marker is in Porter, Indiana, in Porter County.
-Touch for map.
 After entering the State Park, follow the signs to the nature center.
 You'll find the propeller at the trailhead, just west of the nature center, north of the parking lot.
+Touch for map.
 Marker is in this post office area: Chesterton IN 46304, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on March 21, 2008, by Christopher Light of Valparaiso, Indiana.
-This page has been viewed 2,361 times since then and 34 times this year.
+It was originally submitted on March 21, 2008, by Christopher Light of Valparaiso, Indiana.
+This page has been viewed 2,459 times since then and 9 times this year.
 Photos: 1, 2, 3, 4. submitted on March 21, 2008, by Christopher Light of Valparaiso, Indiana. • Christopher Busta-Peck was the editor who published this page.